EXPLAINER: Why is media access at the border an issue?

 Some of them aren’t coming from the professional media but from people with special access.

-U.S. Rep. Henry Cuellar, a Texas Democrat, on Monday released some still pictures taken the previous weekend when he was part of a congressional delegation visiting a U.S. Customs and Border Protection facility in Donna, Texas.
+U.S. Rep. Henry Cuellar, a Texas Democrat, on Monday released some still pictures he had been given that were taken at the U.S. Customs and Border Protection facility in Donna, Texas.
 Those photos, taken through plastic sheeting, showed children, several of them covered with blankets, lying on mats lined side by side on the floor.

 The Department of Health and Human Services issued some government-shot video clips and, on Wednesday, allowed an NBC News camera crew and reporter Gabe Gutierrez to visit an HHS facility in Carrizo Springs, Texas.